Level 1, BTEC Extended Certificate

 GCSE grade E/2 or above in English and Maths.

-- You will need to be organised, have a USB stick and general stationery
+- You will need to be organised and have a USB stick and general stationery so you are ready to learn

-- You will have the chance to attend trips and visits, as well as a residential placement, to develop your confidence and independence skills.
+- There will be an opportunity to attend a residential placement to develop your confidence and independence skills which will incur additional costs